aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

 * class decorator
 * manually

-The middleware and the decorator also **validate**, **serialize**, and **flush** all your metrics.
+Using the Middy middleware or decorator will **automatically validate, serialize, and flush** all your metrics.
 During metrics validation, if no metrics are provided then a warning will be logged, but no exception will be raised.
+If you do not the middleware or decorator, you have to flush your metrics manually.

 !!! warning "Metric validation"
     If metrics are provided, and any of the following criteria are not met, a **`RangeError`** exception will be raised: